informatics-lab/blog/_posts/2015-03-13-volume-rendering.md

 Ideally we want a 3D data object which you can index using a position in the 3D environment.
 Unfortunately, WebGL (unlike OpenGL) only supports 2D data objects (called *textures*).
 This means we have to slice our 3D data array along one dimension, and tile the 2D slices next to each other in a 2D object.
 We then need a routine on the GPU to index this 2D object using 3D environment positions.

 I've managed to get the tile encoding working using png files, which you can see on the [main branch] (https://github.com/met-office-lab/volume-rendering/tree/master).
 However, we've got a lot of data to push around, so we need to explore different ways of encoding/decoding the data.
-If you are interesting in this then you should get in contact with fellow Lab Rat [Michael Saunby](http://www.informaticslab.co.uk/people/michael-saunby/)
+If you are interesting in this then you should get in contact with fellow Lab Rat Michael Saunby.

 ####Hopefully we're going to be making progress with this project over the next few months, so keep checking GitHub to see what the current issues are